 The difference a Season Makes

 I've been to Stratford Upon Avon during the peak of Summer but this time decided to visit during the depths of Winter.
 I wanted to see what happens to the gardens there and also to experience the light.
 I also wanted to avoid the crowds.
 Light is so different in Europe compared to Australia.
 It's like being under a giant softbox and is absolutely beautiful.
 Think Dutch paintings.
 Johannes Vermeer.
-I kept repeating 'the light it's so beautiful'.
+When I lived there I kept repeating, 'the light it's so beautiful'.
 It just is.
 Jane Campion can tell you that.

-What a joy it was to see this wonderful town in the off peak season.
+What a joy it was to see this wonderful town in Winter.
 I only went for one day, there was no time to stay, and heavy frosts covered the gardens and the soil became frozen as well as the ponds.
-Just a crust on the top, but it was magical as the birds swam through it and broke it to pieces.
+Just a crust on the top, but it was magical as the large birds swam through it and broke it to pieces.
 Do they not get cold!!
 The statue of Falstaff had his whiskers licked by frost.
 Brrr !!
 It was damn cold!!
-Then the sun came out and stole it all away.
+Then the sun came out and in moments stole it all away.